-Nelson Bell of the Belltown community of Lancaster District was a jack-of-all-trades who combined woodworking and black-smithing skills to furnish his neighbors with wagons, coffins, and all sorts of farm implements and tools.
+Nelson Bell of the Belltown community of Lancaster District was a jack-ofall-trades who combined wood-working skills with blacksmithing skills to furnish his neighbors with wagons, coffins, and all sorts of farm implements and tools.

-Bell kept a ledger that chronicled his neighbors' purchases.
+Bell kept a ledger that chronicled his neighbors purchases.
 The ledger shows that his most frequent sales were wagons and cradles for the cutting of grain.
 In 1830 the price of a grain cradle was \$2.50; a small wagon was \$50.
-Both items would have metal fittings, and this accounts for blackhis smithing undoubtedly an extra service for his basic woodworking business.
+Both items would have metal fittings and this accounts for his blacksmithing undoubtedly an extra service for his basic woodworking business.